News & Articles

 - Flaps

-- The flaps slide back and down to increase the surface
+- The flaps slide back and down to increase the surface of the wing area.

 - Flying Phobia